 Among other events, the association has organised a exhibitions of popular art, handcrafts and embroidery, originating from the occupied towns of Karavas and Lapithos.

-The contribution of the association in the national issue and the struggle of Cypriot Hellenism for freedom and justice is always the primary aim.
+The contribution of the Association in the national issue and the struggle of Cypriot Hellenism for freedom and justice is always its primary aim.

-In the context of the association’s efforts to maintain the memory of our occupied towns and strengthen the ties between overseas Karavas and Lapithos people who live in Great Britain, the association organised every year the “Lemon Dance”.
-The first dance was held on the 4th of October 1986.
-This event was very successful.
-At such events, the participation of overseas Cypriots is very touching, as the lemon has become established in everyone’s heart as the symbol of our homeland with the thought hovering respectfully over the green plain of Karavas and Lapithos.
+In the context of the Association’s efforts to maintain the memory of our occupied towns and strengthen the ties between overseas Karavas and Lapithos people who live in Great Britain, the association organises the “Lemon Dance” every year.
+The first dance was held on the 4th of October 1986 and was very successful.
+At such events, the participation of overseas Cypriots is very touching, as the lemon has become established in everyone’s heart as the symbol of our homeland that reminds everyone of the serene green valleys of Karavas and Lapithos.

 The Association maintains close relations with the fraternal refugee associations of Cyprus, Karavas and Lapithos, as well as the Municipalities of the two towns.